Fishing on Anna Maria Island

 If you are looking for a great fishing charter head to our Things to Do page where you can book a charter.
 AMI Charters is also a great local option for a great fishing charter.
 Check out Captain Scott's fishing reports on his website for more details.

 It's Anna Maria Island Beach Life at it's best!

 Anna Maria Island

 Need a nautical chart to navigate the waters around Anna Maria Island?
 Click the button below to print out NOAA's Nautical Chart before heading out for a fabulous day of fishing and boating.

 When boating around Anna Maria Island always keep a sharp eye out for markers and stay in the channel.
 The waterways surrounding the island are super shallow and can change from a deep area to under 1 foot of depth quickly.
 Avoid running aground by staying alert.

 Always check the local weather and radar maps.
-The weather can change quickly in Florida especially in the summer months where thunderstorms are abundant.
+The weather can change quickly in Florida especially in the summer months where thunderstorms are abundant at days end,

 Do I need a license to fish in Florida?